Lawson cooks Coogan, Furtado flies by Pereira in East Providence primaries

 The two active local contests Tuesday were for General Assembly seats — State Senate District 14 and State House of Representatives District 64 — those proved to be blowouts for the eventual victors.

-The other primary is for the Democratic nomination for the House 64 seat being vacated by two-term incumbent Brianna Henries.
+The other primary was for the Democratic nomination for the House 64 seat being vacated by two-term incumbent Brianna Henries.
 Jenni Azanero Furtado and Ashley Pereira vied for the nomination.
 Furtado, the current East Providence School Committee chair, won decisively with the same 17 of 17 stations reporting, 511-197 or 72.2%-27.8%.

-In fact, of the city's seven Assembly seats on one is headed the November General.
+The winners are done for the 2024 election as neither has a Republican opponent.
+In fact, of the city's seven Assembly seats only one is headed to the November General.
 House District 66 incumbent Democrat Jennifer Boylan is being challenged by Republican Janine Wolf.
-Boylan received 284 votes and Wolf 77 in the split district made up predominantly of Barrington wards.
+Tuesday, Boylan received 284 votes and Wolf 77 locally in the split district made up predominantly of Barrington wards.
 In total for the evening, Boylan received 984 votes to Wolf's 162.

 And in the House, Katherine Kazarian, the six-term incumbent Democrat from District 63 and, like Lawson the Majority Whip in the lower chamber, along with Democratic and one-term District 65 rep Matt Dawson are both headed back to Smith Hill without any opposition.